Katey Sagal: Sons of Anarchy and Hollywood Walk of Fame star

 In 2021, Sagal played the lead role of Annie "Rebel" Bello in the ABC drama series Rebel, which was written by Krista Vernoff.
-ABC cancelled Rebel after ten episodes.
+Due to low ratings, ABC cancelled Rebel after airing five episodes.

-On February 9, 2022, Hulu announced that streaming service would be reviving Futurama for a 20-episode run set to premiere in 2023 with Sagal returning as the voice of Leela.
+On February 9, 2022, Hulu announced that they would be reviving Futurama for a 20-episode 11th season run set to premiere in 2023 with Sagal returning as the voice of Leela.